 A Program Built to Endure

 As Dougherty puts it, “We are more of a family than other teams.”
-As Wilsonville heads into the end of their 2024 season, the foundation laid by Coach Guenther and his staff is stronger than ever.
+As Wilsonville heads into the end of its 2024 season, the foundation laid by Coach Guenther and his staff is stronger than ever.

 While the players are undoubtedly focused on the competitive challenges that lie ahead, their ultimate goal remains unchanged: to grow as individuals, to support one another, and to continue fostering a culture of respect, accountability, and integrity.